ucsb-cs16/ucsb-cs16.github.io/topics/gradescope/index.md

 ---
+parent: Topics
+layout: default
-topic: "Gradescope"
+title: "Gradescope"
-desc: "Making an effective Gradescope regrade request"
+description: "Making an effective Gradescope regrade request"
+has_children: true
 ---

 # How to submit a regrade request